Two US government agents in Silk Road investigation arrested for allegedly stealing over $1 million of Bitcoin from Silk Road during the investigation

 Silk Road was a website accessible only on the TOR network that sold illicit goods and services including weapons, drugs, prostitution services, fake IDs and on occasion, services for hit men.
 The TOR network is a network on the Internet in which IP addresses are concealed though a router.

 Carl Force had been a DEA agent for 15 years, and the lead undercover agent in communication with Ulbricht.
 Bridges had been a US Secret Service agent for six years and was the computer forensics expert on the Baltimore Silk Road investigation.
-Both were apparently Bitcoin experts, but obviously not sufficiently expert on the Blockchain.

 According to the affidavit filed in support of the Criminal Complaint, Force allegedly: